Tanger Outlets makes progress in the year after looting, vandalism

 The substation, which will be paid for by the outlets, will also provide an area for bicycle storage and a place where officers can use the bathroom.

-In April, Danielson revealed more good news to the city's Executive Council, telling the board that The Walk is expects to add more than 18,000 square feet of new retail space.
+In April, Danielson revealed more good news to the city’s Executive Council, telling the board The Walk expects to add more than 18,000 square feet of new retail space.

-The new businesses set to move into The Walk include a escape room, a vegan restaurant, a selfie museum, a children's boutique and an ice cream parlor.
+The new businesses set to move into The Walk include an escape room, a vegan restaurant, a selfie museum, a children’s boutique and an ice cream parlor.

-Later this month, The Walk will also install a honeybee colony on the roof of the shopping center.

-Throughout the summer, the center will host educational bee workshops for the public with resident beekeeper Allison Gratton.

 “It’s great to see everyone coming out, getting back to normal and coming back to life,” Williams said.